The Night Climbers of Oxford: History

 Hamish Nicol, a mountaineer, participated in acts of night climbing.
 After completing his National Service from 1947–49, when he was commissioned in the Royal Artillery, he attended Balliol College, where he switched from Geology to Medicine.
-During his studies in Oxford, Nicol placed a white bow tie on top of the Radcliffe Camera to celebrate the Coronation of Elizabeth II.
+During his studies at Oxford, Nicol placed a white bow tie on top of the Radcliffe Camera to celebrate the Coronation of Elizabeth II.

 Despite Oxford hosting similar architecture to that of Cambridge, night-climbing activities remained sporadic throughout the 1960s and 1970s.
 This was likely because of the combination of Oxford University Mountaineering Club senior members and Presidents discouraging acts of night climbing and the brickwork of Oxford supposedly being renowned for its fragility and softness, making climbs on listed or college buildings dangerous.
 For these reasons, no formal society dedicated to Night Climbing is thought to have gained any traction or structure during the late 20th century.

 Whilst an undergraduate at St Catherine's College from 2005–2008, Katherine Rundell developed an interest in night climbing and began to explore the rooftops, inspired by the 1937 book The Night Climbers of Cambridge according to her diary.
 Rundell would later publish the book Rooftoppers, which followed the adventures of Sophie, a girl orphaned in a shipwreck on her first birthday.
 Sophie later attempts to find her mother, who she is convinced survived the disaster, whilst also taking to the rooftops of Paris in order to thwart officials trying to send her to a British orphanage.

 The early 21st century has seen an increase in the number of night-climbing activities based in Oxford.
 From 2016 to 2020, a group of nocturnal climbers began posting images to anonymous confession Facebook pages such as Oxfess, detailing climbs conducted at The Radcliffe Camera, Christ Church, Corpus Christi College, Pembroke College, Westgate, Cornmarket Street, and several other high-profile locations.
 Each public post contained content of a political or philosophical nature, with advice given sometimes in the form of an 'agony aunt'.
 The local media dubbed the group "The Night Climbers of Oxford", for their identities remained unknown.
 Despite some backlash, the public showed support for the group and their controversial acts.
 As a result, they quickly became part of Oxford's urban and night-life culture.
 The modern incarnation is thought to be a mixed-gender society, unlike their Cambridge counterparts.
 It is not exclusive to members of Oxford University and consists of those who are physically talented in sports such as rock climbing and parkour.